code of conduct

 • Contribute to discussions in meetings with a constructive, positive approach.

-Davide will discuss the Code of Conduct with lab members who violate these rules, no matter how much they contribute to the SBRG or how specialized or needed their skill set is.
-If inappropriate behavior persists after this initial discussion, formal processes, in line with UL Lafayette’s work practice policies, will commence.
-To report an issue, please contact Davide Oppo; all communications will be treated as confidential and according to UL Lafayette policy.
+Davide will discuss the Code of Conduct with lab members who violate these rules, regardless of their contributions to the SBRG or the specialized nature of their skill set.
+If inappropriate behavior persists after this initial discussion, formal processes, in line with the university’s work practice policies, will commence.
+To report an issue, please contact Davide; all communications will be treated as confidential and according to the university policy.
 If you feel uncomfortable contacting Davide directly, please contact whom you think is more appropriate according to the case.
-Some helpful information on how to report discrimination can be found here, and you can contact the Title IX Coordinator here.
-Here you can find a list and details of UL Lafayette policies.

 Mental Health